vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

 ![First Sphinx Document](/assets/images/First_Sphinx_Document_2.png){:width="100%" .align-center}

 Now you have two links in your table of contents that will open their respective pages when clicked upon.
+The scaffolding has been created to build out the document in Parts 2 and 3 of this series.

 ## Next Steps